SysKitTeam/docs-point/docs/ai-agents-and-apps/ai-agents-and-apps-settings.md

 ## Prerequisites

-* To set up and configure AI Agents, you need a service account with a:
+To set up and configure AI Agents:
-  * **Global Administrator** role to grant the agent configuration permissions.
-  * **Syskit Point Admin** role.
-  * A **Power Platform Administrator role** assigned in Entra ID.
+* The **service account** you connect in Syskit Point needs to have the **Power Platform Administrator** role.
    * Syskit Point signs in with this account to read the agents across your tenant.
+* The user configuring these settings must have the **Global Administrator** role to grant all the agent configuration permissions required on the settings screen.

 ## AI Agents in Settings